SECURITIES CONSIDERATIONS WITH PRIVATE LENDING

 Saying your investors have a say but putting in provisions in your contracts that would essentially neuter them isn’t going to cut it.
 It will be your burden to prove to the SEC that your other partners are actively involved.

-As I said, ignorance is not a defense.
+Ignorance is not a defense.
 There is no workaround to the SEC laws.
 They have locked that down six ways from Sunday, as many people before us have learned the hard way to try to game the system.

 The SEC has what I call the “mom and dad” rule.
 Whatever they say is what it is on any given day.
 Don’t matter how many ways you slice it up, or how many beers you kick back with someone, the law still applies.
 They can and will step through whatever scheme you set up and bust you just by looking at your intent.